suzirubi/pizza/README.md

     - Example Output: user input registered in variables (check in console log)
       - var = user size selected (one of three)
       - var = user toppings selected (x of three)
-      - variable will be indexed to array in object
+      - variable will be indexed to array in object (may need to move the function that creates this array to business logic?)

  - [ ] Create constructor in business logo for Pizza Object (will be called Order) to hold above info.
 Create variable in user logic to define input and store in Object.
     - Example Input: user input above defined as new Order and stored in Order object